Fixed Departures: see dates tab above for departures.

 You’ll wander the dusty alleyways of Khiva, the UNESCO-listed desert citadel; be awed by the turquoise domes of Samarkand and Bukhara; clamber amongst the ruins of ancient desert fortresses; ride camels; haggle in bazaars; see exclusive dance performances; meet famous Uzbek artists and fashion designers; eat vibrant Central Asian food and follow in the footsteps of Marco Polo, Ibn Battuta, Joanna Lumley and more.

-*Please note that Uzbekistan will be visa-free for UK nationals (and citizens of 44 other countries, including Australia and New Zealand) from 1 February 2019*
+*Please note that Uzbekistan has been visa-free for UK nationals (and citizens of 44 other countries, including Australia and New Zealand) since 1 February 2019*

 ||The trip will depart from and end at Tashkent’s Islam Karimov International Airport